 I chose to study in Sweden, because I was doing a minor in Swedish Language and was really enjoying it.
-I felt it would be useful to actually use my new knowledge of the language, and decided to apply for an exchange programme to Lund.
-I initially picked Lund because it was the only university that participated in exchange programmes with Humanities students at Utrecht University.
+I felt it would be useful to actually use my new knowledge of the language, and decided to apply for an exchange program to Lund.
+I initially picked Lund because it was the only university that participated in exchange programs with Humanities students at Utrecht University.
 I was very happy with this 'choice' later on, however, and would not have changed it for the world.

 How long is the scholarship?
 How much money do you receive to help you with living costs?

-I stayed for one semester (sept 2009-jan 2010) and got a 1000 euros beforehand (Erasmus grant), and an afterpayment of 250 euros a year later, because all my documents were okay and well received.
+I stayed for one semester (Sept 2009-Jan 2010) and got a 1000 euros beforehand (Erasmus grant), and an after payment of 250 euros a year later, because all my documents were okay and well received.

 What is the student lifestyle like in Lund?

 I honestly did not expect the student environment in Lund to be so vibrant, as it is quite a small city, but it was amazing.
 There are so many exchange students there every semester, there are so many cool people to meet, and literally thousands of activities and parties to join in on.
 The atmosphere in student housing was also great, and even though I lived in a building where each of us had our own apartments (one room with a bed, kitchen, some furniture, and our own bathroom), I still met a lot of people on my floor and on other floors that I became great friends with - just a matter of opening your doors and talking to other people.

 Would you recommend the city and the University of Lund to other students?

 I would definitely recommend Lund to any student.
 It offers something for everybody, and I have had the time of my life there.
 The University is great, with great professors and interesting courses to pick, and as I said the atmosphere in general is great.
 The city itself is very pretty and has lots of amenities, it is compact and nice.

 What is the food like?